Dosx001/bible/README.md

 - A passionate programmer will underperform in an "old" and "boring" environment
 - A 9 to 5 programmer will have a constant performance, use your team wisely
 - Do not build individuals, help them grow
+- Programming at home is a Software Engineering problem, programming at work is a Social Engineering problem